Last updated March 2023

 Think about it.

-That’s 3,000 times more data than the average person would generate in the same period of time.
+That's 3,000 times more data than the average person would generate in the same period.
 Sending, receiving, and analyzing these data streams will require vast bandwidth.

-Connected cars have to make decisions in real-time, such as bringing the car to a stop when it detects a pedestrian in its path.
-Lives could be at stake if there’s any lag in the system, so connections must be continuous and reliable.
+Then there's latency.
+These cars have to make decisions in real-time, such as bringing the vehicle to a stop when it detects a pedestrian in its path.
+Lives could be at stake if there's any lag in the system, so connections must be continuous and reliable.

 Finally, capacity.

-The network will need to support millions of connected ‘things’ in constant conversation.
+The network must support millions of connected 'things' in constant cooperation.
 It has to do so without crashing or slowing down significantly.

 Connected vehicles: The role of networks

-However, most insiders believe 5G is best able to deliver the long-term promise of smart transportation and its ability to play a valuable role in creating green infrastructure.
+However, most insiders believe 5G can best deliver the long-term promise of smart transportation and its ability to play a valuable role in creating green infrastructure.
 It certainly has the technical capabilities:

-- Speed – peak data rate can hit 20Gbps downlink and 10Gbps uplink per mobile base station, while real-world speeds are closer to 100Mbps (download) and 50Mbps (upload).
+- Speed–peak data rates can hit 20Gbps downlink, and 10Gbps uplink per mobile base station, while real-world speeds are closer to 100Mbps (download) and 50Mbps (upload).

 - Latency – four milliseconds in typical conditions and one millisecond for use cases that demand the utmost speed.

-- Capacity – 5G should be able to support one million connected devices per square kilometer.
+- Capacity – 5G should support one million connected devices per square kilometre.

-Of course, a 5G network comprises much more than just the transmission of the data.
+Of course, a 5G network comprises much more than just data transmission.

-There’s the question of how to connect millions of devices physically.
-Clearly, the standard removable phone SIM is not fit for purpose.
+There's the question of how to connect millions of devices physically.
+The standard removable phone SIM is not fit for purpose.

-Today, the industry is experimenting with rugged eSIMs that can be soldered in place during the manufacturing process and then configured remotely once in position without touching the vehicle.
+Today, the industry is experimenting with rugged eSIMs that can be soldered during manufacturing and configured remotely once in position without touching the vehicle.

-A car’s eSIM also makes it simple for a connectivity subscription to pass from owner to owner when a car is sold, limiting disruption for the new owner and keeping the car connected throughout its lifecycle.
+A car's eSIM makes it simple for a connectivity subscription to pass from owner to owner when a vehicle is sold, limiting disruption for the new owner and keeping the car connected throughout its lifecycle.

 Identity is a similar challenge.

 Every device in the network needs to be discrete and identifiable.
-This is why companies are now offering systems that help city planners and car manufacturers track and manage their devices from a central location.
+This is why companies now offer systems that help city planners and car manufacturers track and manage their devices from a central location.

 Speedy 5G networks will pave the way for smart transportation.
-The 5G connectivity will improve car-to-car communication, and it will help in the better relay of information such as traffic/road conditions, any accidents on the road, speed limits and much more.
+The 5G connectivity will improve car-to-car communication and help relay information such as traffic/road conditions, any accidents on the road, speed limits and much more.

-A connected vehicle uses different types of communication technologies, and this is where automotive and information technology works hand in hand.
-Below are the different types of connectivity technologies:
+A connected vehicle uses different types of communication technologies, and this is where automotive and information technology work hand in hand.
+Below are the different kinds of connectivity technologies:

-• Vehicle to Infrastructure (V2I): This type of connectivity is used mainly for the safety of the vehicle.
-The vehicle communicates with the road infrastructure, and shares/receives information such as traffic/road/weather condition, speed limits, accidents, etc.
+• Vehicle to Infrastructure (V2I): This type of connectivity is used mainly for vehicle safety.
+The vehicle communicates with the road infrastructure and shares/receives information such as traffic/road/weather conditions, speed limits, accidents, etc.

 • Vehicle to Vehicle (V2V): The vehicle-to-vehicle communication system allows the real-time exchange of information between vehicles.
-V2V is also used for the safety of vehicles.
+V2V is also used for car safety.

-• Vehicle to Cloud (V2C): The V2C connection is established via the wireless LTE network, and it relays data with the cloud.
-Vehicle to cloud connectivity is mainly used for downloading over-the-air (OTA) vehicle updates, remote vehicle diagnostics or to connect with any IoT devices.
+• Vehicle to Cloud (V2C): The V2C connection is established via the wireless LTE network and relays data to the cloud.
+Vehicle-to-cloud connectivity is mainly used for downloading over-the-air (OTA) vehicle updates, remote vehicle diagnostics, or connecting with any IoT devices.

-• Vehicle to Pedestrian (V2P): One of the newest systems used in connected vehicles is the V2P system, and it is also for safety purposes.
+• Vehicle to Pedestrian (V2P): One of the newest systems used in connected vehicles is the V2P system, which is also for safety purposes.
 Vehicles use sensors to detect pedestrians, which gives collision warnings.

-• Vehicle to Everything (V2X): The combination of all the above-mentioned types of connectivity is known as V2X connectivity.
+• Vehicle to Everything (V2X): The combination of all the above types is known as V2X connectivity.

 Edge computing and connected cars

-One way to mitigate the pressure on central data centers is to process some of the information locally – in the car itself.
+One way to mitigate the pressure on central data centres is to process some of the information locally – in the car itself.

 This is edge computing.